 Any single person with the ability to laugh at themselves and with a slight understanding of self-awareness will enjoy this film.
 It beautifully captures the poignance and cold-hearted ridiculousness of the outsider.
 It could have been about Jan Terri or even Mark Gormley, two youtube sensations that have enchanted audiences with their ability to not only write good music but also to offer zany and poorly produced aesthetics that may or may not be intended.
 Instead, for Xavier Giannoli’s 6th feature he decided to base the events around the enigmatic 20th century soprano, Charlotte Foster Jenkins.

-All this is fine for Catherine Frot’s beautifully portrayed Marguerite, who is originally happy to only perform recitals to audiences who are made to enjoy them but the narrative really starts to take hold when Marguerite begins to desire to perform to real audiences.
+All this is fine for Catherine Frot’s beautifully portrayed Marguerite, who is originally happy to only perform recitals to audiences who are made to enjoy them but the narrative really starts to take hold when Marguerite begins to desire to perform in front of real audiences.
 Much to her husband’s dismay and disagreement she works with wilful enthusiasm to make sure this happens.

 Catherine Frot perfectly exposes the uplifting sadness of Marguerite’s position.
 The starlet of current French cinema captures the beauty of Marguerite’s passion for music and a desire to achieve greatness partly for the sake of art and partly to impress her adulterous husband.